liux2/Automated_text_summarization/README.md

 # My Meadville Text Analyze Project

-This is a project repository for [MyMeadville organization](https://www.mymeadville.org/values).
+This is a project repository for MyMeadville organization.
+The city of Meadville is located in Crawford County, Pennsylvania.

 The goal of this project is to analyze the talking session records and find the interests form guests.
 The answer will be used to improve the life in Meadville.

 ## Repository Structure

-* `Data_Files`: This directory has the trained models that we are going to use.
+* `trained_model`: This directory has the trained models that we are going to use.

 * `input_files`: This directory has the input files.